 Assured.
 That’s the key word when discussing Hereditary.
-And shocking.
+That and shocking.
 Those two words are tantamount.
 Or astounding.
 Yes.
 Assured, shocking and astounding.
 Only those three words are needed when talking about what makes Hereditary such an effective film.
 What Ari Arster does in his directorial debut is nothing short of impressive (Ok.
 So, that’s four then).
 Confident, mean, dense and weird as hell, this one has “instant classic” written all over it.

 The Graham family is at a loss.
-Though the family matriarch has passed, they’re hard pressed to show it effects them at all.
+Though the family matriarch has passed, they’re hard pressed to show it effects them, at all.
 For Mom, Annie (Toni Collete), it’s as if a weight has been lifted.
 So controlling was her late mother, she’d even went so far as taking over breastfeeding duties when Annie’s youngest daughter, Charlie (Millie Shapiro), was born.
 Either through supernatural forces or despair, the Graham house shifts in grandma’s absence.
 The family thinks nothing of it, because in the history of movies, grandma’s with secret pasts never come back to haunt anyone.

-Hereditary understands the conventions of its sandbox, exploiting them when necessary.
-Instead of relying on jump scares, he has rooms lit just this side of dim, barely concealing what’s hiding in the corner.
+Hereditary understands the conventions of its sandbox.
+Even exploiting them, when necessary.
+Instead of relying on jump scares, Aster has rooms lit just this side of dim, barely concealing what’s hiding in the corner.
 Yet it just stands there.
-Arster understands knowing something is there and anticipating its action, is far more terrifying than jumping too soon.
+He understands the terror knowing something is there and anticipating its action, is far more terrifying than something leaping out.
 So he holds on these moments for what feels like an eternity.
 Like a mean spirited never-ending joke.
 Featuring the most sinister of punchlines imaginable.